Tom Godal

 Tomas Godal (born 6 July 1953) is a former motorcycle speedway rider from Norway.
 He earned two caps for the Norway national speedway team.

-Biopgraphy
+Biography

 Born in Notodden, Godal gained his early experience in Norway, and finished fourth in the Norwegian Championship in 1975.

-In 1977 he signed for Halifax Dukes, moving on to Leicester Lions in April 1978.
-Never averaging above 5 points in a season, his last year in British speedway was 1979.
+In 1977, Godal signed for Halifax Dukes, moving on to Leicester Lions in April 1978.
+Never averaging above five points in a season, his last year in British speedway was 1979.